 The initial public offering price is substantially higher than the pro forma net tangible book value per share of common stock of our outstanding common stock.
-As a result, you will experience immediate and substantial dilution of approximately \$ per share of common stock, representing the difference between our net tangible book value per share of common stock as of March 31, 2016 after giving effect to this offering and an assumed initial public offering price of \$ (which is the midpoint of the range set forth on the cover of the prospectus).
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share of common stock (which is the midpoint of the range set forth on the cover page of this prospectus) would increase (decrease) our net tangible book value per share of common stock after giving effect to this offering by \$ , and increase (decrease) the dilution to new investors by \$ , assuming the number of share of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offered expenses payable by us.
+As a result, you will experience immediate and substantial dilution of approximately \$7.36 per share of common stock, representing the difference between our net tangible book value per share of common stock as of June 30, 2016 after giving effect to this offering and the initial public offering price of \$15.00 per share of common stock.
 See "Dilution" for a description of dilution.